tiliado/nuvola-user-doc-md/content/pages/3.0/install.md

     shows desktop notifications, integrates with various sound indicators, media player applets, GNOME lock screen and launchers and more.

-!!! danger "**In Development - Feedback Welcome**"
-    **Nuvola Player 3 is a new code-base written from scratch** and the current development stage can be described as **alpha**, so please be patient and [ask questions and provide feedback](https://groups.google.com/d/forum/nuvola-player-users) whenever you find a bug or two.

 Ubuntu {: #ubuntu}
 ======

 !!! info

-    **Nuvola Player 3 Alpha won't replace Nuvola Player 2 in you system.** You can keep using Nuvola Player 2 until Nuvola Player 3 is stable enough for your.
+    **Nuvola Player 3 won't replace Nuvola Player 2 in you system.** You can keep using Nuvola Player 2 until Nuvola Player 3 is stable enough for your.